Get Your Contract Dispute Case Packet — Force Payment Without Court

 Timeline: The project was set to complete by July 31, 2023.
 Bryant delivered partial work by August 15, but Leland refused final payment.
 After months of failed negotiations, both parties agreed on November 10 to enter binding arbitration with the Hudson Valley Arbitration Panel, aiming to avoid costly litigation.

-The Hearing: Held on December 15, 2023, at Pine Plains Community Center, the arbitration panel was chaired by retired Judge Anne Whitman.
+The Hearing: Held on December 15, 2023, at Pine Plains the claimant, the arbitration panel was chaired by retired Judge Anne Whitman.
 Bryant’s lead, attorney Mark Donovan, presented detailed progress reports, timestamps of work logs, and a third-party inspection report praising the system’s core function but noting minor cosmetic flaws.
 Leland’s counsel, Olivia Perez, countered with emails highlighting Bryant’s repeated crew rescheduling and delays, supported by expert testimony estimating remediation costs at $40,000.

 Deliberations & Outcome: After hours of testimony and document review, the panel took two weeks to deliberate.
 On January 3, 2024, the final decision was rendered: